Anonymized client outcomes

 Controls:

-Human approval before creation, identity-linked change log, rollback switch, retention policy.
+Approval gate before creation, identity-linked change log, kill switch, retention policy.

 Monthly reporting without copy-paste